 Instructions

 - Add the onion, garlic, spices, salt and pepper and continue to cook, stirring occasionally, until the onions and garlic are soft and translucent.
-Lower the heat to a low simmer and continue to cook for about an hour.
+Add the milk or water, then lower the heat to a low simmer and continue to cook for about an hour.

 - If the mixture starts to dry out add beef stock or water to keep it at a very-thick-sauce consistency.
 Add bread crumbs and mix to combine.
 Remove from heat and allow the mixture to cool.

-- Either with an immersion (stick) blender or food processor, grind until fine and granular but not pasty.
+- Either with an immersion (stick) blender [paid link] or food processor [paid link], grind until fine and granular but not pasty.

 - Place the mixture into a glass or ceramic container and seal with plastic wrap.
 Refrigerate several hours to overnight for the best results.
 Serve with crostini or toast points.